Inverting cosmic ray propagation by Convolutional Neural Networks

+This subsection addresses the technical details of the machines.
+It is recommended to skip this subsection for smoother reading if this is the first time reading the paper.

+Note that we input the ratios of the spectra into the network.
+The reasons for using ratios are as follows: i) to reduce normalization dependence, ii) to reduce systematics, and iii) to more easily understand the correlation between the spectra.
+More details are given below.

-There are still three difficulties in preparing the inputs to the machines.
-The first difficulty is that we have reintroduced four factors: $q_0^{\rm C}$, $\xi_{\rm Li}$, $\xi_{\rm Be}$, and $q_0^{\rm O}$, which can be only determined by minimizing the chi-square of CR data.
-Lacking the information of CR experimental data, these four parameters are hard to be determined.
-Moreover, their effects can be degenerate with some combinatorial changes of propagation parameters.
-Hence, our machines are not able to learn the features generated by these four normalization factors.
-The second difficulty is that the experimental CR spectra is partly given by ACE, Voyager, and AMS02 and their experimental data in some energy bins are still missing.
-It is therefore a problem to directly use experimental bins as the basis of our network inputs when we want to apply our machine for the future data.
+There are still three difficulties in preparing model inputs.
+The first difficulty is that we have reintroduced four factors: $q_0^{\rm C}$, $\xi_{\rm Li}$, $\xi_{\rm Be}$, and $q_0^{\rm O}$, which are only determined by minimizing the chi-square statistics of the CR data.
+If there is a lack of CR experimental data, these four parameters are difficult to determine.
+Moreover, their effects can degenerate with some combinatorial changes in propagation parameters.
+Therefore, our machines cannot learn the features generated by these four normalization factors.
+The second difficulty is that the experimental CR spectra from ACE, Voyager, and AMS02 in some energy bins are missing.
+Therefore, it is problematic to directly use experimental bins as the basis of our network inputs when we want to apply our machine to future data.
 Finally, the third difficulty is that there can be some correlations between different energy bins as well as different CR spectra.
-CNN might need a deeper network and spend more training time to capture the features of spectra.
-In the following, we will address the solutions to these three difficulties.
+CNNs might need a deeper network and spend more time training to capture the features of spectra.
+In the following section, we will address solutions to these three difficulties.

-To solve the first difficulty, our strategy is to determine these four normalization factors later and remove them from the pseudo-data in order to match the spectrum inputs of our networks.
-At the \texttt{GALPROP} simulation level which does not involve the experimental data, these four normalization factors are rather arbitrary and irrelevant.
-When performing the $\chi^2$ calculation, they can be determined subsequently by experimental data.
-If we include these four factors in learning, we find that the machine is difficult to have good performance because the rescaling effect is often washed out by the whitening procedure.
+Our strategy to solve the first difficulty is to determine the four normalization factors and remove them from the pseudo-data to match our network inputs.
+When utilizing \texttt{GALPROP} simulated data, which does not involve experimental data, these four normalization factors are somewhat arbitrary and irrelevant.
+When performing the $\chi^2$ calculation, experimental data can subsequently determine these four factors.
+If these factors are included in the learning process, we find that the machine has performance difficulties because the whitening procedure often washes out the rescaling effect.